Discoin/docs/users-guide.md

 [Yes.](http://discoin.sidetrip.xyz/record)

 ## Why are there transaction limits?
 While some bots have interesting features, they are vulnerable once the "challenge" in it has disappeared: For example, if you are playing RPG on a bot, one of your goals would be earning money to improve yourself.
 Discoin is supposed to be a tool helping you to reach that goal, not *a hack reaching the goal directly for you*.
 Without transaction limit, you will lose the power to continuing playing RPG on the bot.
+Also, a bot's currency system is vulnerble to inflations.

 For this reason, we allow bot owners to implant transaction limits for their currencies.
 There are two types of limits: